Ashani Dasgupta's research in London Mathematical Society's Journal

 Research

-Pre-Doctoral Research Opportunities at Cheenta
+Research Opportunities at Cheenta

 Students involved in these projects gain exposure to both research and teaching.
 Along with working on research problems, they also get opportunities to assist in teaching, conduct problem-solving sessions, and mentor younger students.
-This dual experience helps students strengthen their understanding of the subject, improve communication skills, and build a strong academic profile for future PhD or research applications.
+This dual experience helps students strengthen their understanding of the subject, improve communication skills, and build a strong academic profile for future PhD or Post Doctoral applications.

 learn more